 4. Consider the Flow of the Space

-These are just a few things to consider when furnishing your church.
+These are just a few things to consider when locating church furnishings for sale.
 If you need further assistance in choosing sanctuary furniture, please contact one of our experienced representatives.
 We would be happy to advise you!
 You can also browse our wide selection of church furniture.

 We have been endorsed by 47 denominations and/or their publishing houses over the years, so you know you’ll receive quality products at great values from people you can trust!